Washington state adopts facial recognition rules critics view as too loose

-SAN FRANCISCO (Reuters) - Washington Governor Jay Inslee on Tuesday signed into law curbs on law enforcement use of facial recognition, becoming the first state in the United States with sweeping restrictions on a technology that civil rights activists say should be barred.
+SAN FRANCISCO, March 31 (Reuters) - Washington Governor Jay Inslee on Tuesday signed into law curbs on law enforcement use of facial recognition, becoming the first state in the United States with sweeping restrictions on a technology that civil rights activists say should be barred.

 Facial recognition software identifies individuals in photos and videos based on a database of known subjects.
 The technology has won over businesses and police in the last few years despite objections that it invades people’s privacy and exacerbates racial and gender biases.